remarcmij/VSCodeTips/README.md

 ![Figure 3.
 Create '.eslintrc.json' File](https://user-images.githubusercontent.com/2788771/27809404-94afa762-604f-11e7-9d77-0d590bfccc19.png)

 The `.eslintrc.json` file will now be created in the project folder.
+No need to touch this file at this time, it just needs to sit in your project folder.
+Later in the course you may wish to add additional "rules" to this file for more stringent code checking.

 ## Creating your first JavaScript file